ibalampanis/ai-ethics/guide.md

 ### Contestability
 AI developers should establish effective and accessible mechanisms enabling individuals to contest the use or outcomes of AI systems when they have a significant impact on individuals, communities, groups, or the environment.
 Determining what constitutes a 'significant impact' must consider the context, impact, and application of the AI system.
 Ensuring the availability of redress for harm when errors occur is crucial for fostering public trust in AI.
 Special consideration must be given to vulnerable individuals or groups.
 To achieve contestability, developers must ensure adequate access to information regarding the algorithm's operations and the inferences made.
 In cases where decisions significantly affect rights, implementing an effective oversight system that incorporates human judgment appropriately is essential.

+## Inclusivity
+Inclusivity emphasizes the importance of ensuring that AI systems are designed and developed in a way that considers and accommodates the needs, perspectives, and experiences of diverse individuals and communities.
+This principle underscores the significance of creating AI technologies that are accessible and beneficial to all members of society, regardless of factors such as race, gender, ethnicity, socioeconomic status, disability, or geographical location.
+By prioritizing inclusivity, developers can work towards mitigating bias and discrimination in AI systems, promoting greater equity, and fostering a more inclusive and participatory approach to technological innovation.

 ### Equitable Access
 AI technologies should be accessible to all individuals regardless of their social status, geographic location, or technology skills and abilities.
 Developers should make significant effort in order to bridge the digital chasm and prevent the exacerbation of inequalities spotted in artificial intelligence implementation.